sharkdp/fd/README.md

 ### Specifying the root directory

-If we want so search a specific directory, it can be given as a second argument to *fd*:
+If we want to search a specific directory, it can be given as a second argument to *fd*:
 ``` bash
 > fd passwd /etc
 /etc/default/passwd